MohamedKaraahmed/Employee-Collaboration-Tracker/README.md

 ## Project Overview

 This Spring Boot application identifies pairs of employees who have worked together on common projects for the longest period.
-It calculates the duration of their collaboration on each project using data provided via a CSV file.
+It calculates the duration of their collaboration on projects using data provided via a CSV file.
 The application follows the MVC pattern, uses Hibernate for ORM, and adheres to RESTful principles.

 ## Key Features